demola234/basic_device_info/README.md

 ## Installation

-Add this plugin to your Flutter project (assuming it’s in a local folder):
+Add this plugin to your Flutter project:

 ```yaml
 dependencies: